 Shri Krishna Lifting The Govardhana Mountain

-Originating from the non-dualistic philosophy of Hinduism, Pushtimarg essentially believes in the ultimate union between the deity and the devotee, which occurs through the kindness or Pushti of Krishna.
+The art form was born from the philosophy of Pushtimarg, a devotional path rooted in Shuddha Advaita (pure non-dualistic philosophy of Hinduism), Pushtimarg essentially believes in the ultimate union between the deity and the devotee, which teaches that union with the divine is granted through Pushti—the grace of Krishna.

-“Sri Krishna Sharanam Mama” (श्रीकृष्ण शरणं ममः) - “I take refuge in Sri Krishna”; the mantra used to initiate members to Pushtimarg underlines the emphasis on Krishna’s omnipresence acknowledged by the ideals of Bhakti.
+The sacred mantra, “Sri Krishna Sharanam Mama” (श्रीकृष्ण शरणं ममः) - “I take refuge in Sri Krishna”; the mantra used to initiate members to Pushtimarg underlines the emphasis on Krishna’s omnipresence acknowledged by the ideals of Bhakti.
+Every stroke in a Pichhwai painting reflects this surrender and spiritual intimacy between devotee and Lord.

 As flocks of devotees began traveling from faraway regions, the art of Pichhwai which was earlier focused on adorning the walls of Nathdwara extended to cater to the needs of itinerant devotees, who wished to carry the divine swaroopa of Srinathji for their household shrines.